henrique-gouveia/DataQI.Commons/README.md

 **v1.3.0 - 2022/06**

 * Change!
-Upgraded package references
+Upgraded versions of the package references

 **v1.2.0 - 2022/01**